 A. Capacity and Attendance 1.
 Paid attendance to regular museum exhibits 2.
 Paid attendance to special museum exhibits 3.
-School attendance at museum 4.
-Total museum membership last year OR if NOT a membership organization CHECK HERE> Number of stages Seating capacity by stage: [Stage 1 Stage 4 Stage 2 Stage 5 Stage 3 Stage 6 Number of special events in the last competed Total paid attendance at all events for the last Approximate unique visits per month to your complete fiscal y ear OR NO WEBSITE CHECK HERE> B. Space 1.
-Total square footage prior to project (if entirely 5 2.
-Total square footage of new or renovated space 3.
-Increase, if any, in total usable square footage as 4.
-Total raw square footage of facility now - sq ft 5.
-Amount of new space devoted to permanent ex . hibits 6.
-Amount of new space devoted to temporary ex7.
-Amount of new space devoted to other function C. Costs and Financing 1.
-Initial cost estimate for project 2.
-Project budget at the time of initial board approv 3.
-Proportion of amount cash-in-hand by the time of 4.
-Proportion of amount secured in loans by the time 5.
-Current annual operating budget 6.
-Final cost of land for project 7.
-Final cost of construction for project 8.
-Percent of current budget to finance debt associal Source of Funds Foundation grants of project approva ne of project approva S S S atted with project Large individual gifts Small individual gifts Corporate contributions % % % Local government funds % % State government funds % % Federal government funds % % Revenues (ticket sales, memberships, etc.) Endowment % % Unrelated business income % % In-kind donations % % Other, please specify: % % TOTAL 100% % 100%
+School attendance at museum

+4. Total museum membership last year OR if NOT a membership organization CHECK HERE

+5. Number of stages6.
+Seating capacity by stage: [Stage 1 Stage 4 Stage 2 Stage 5 Stage 3 Stage 6

+7. Number of special events in the last competed fiscal year

+8. Total paid attendance at all events for the last complete fiscal ye ear

+9. Approximate unique visits per month to your vebsite OR NO WEBSITE CHECK HERE>

+B. Space 1.
+Total square footage prior to project (if entirely to new site replaced an old site, total sq ft of old site) sq ft

+2. Total square footage of new or renovated space sq ft

+3. Increase, if any, in total usable square footage as a result of building ng project additional sq ft

+4. Total raw square footage of facility now sq ft

+5. Amount of new space devoted to permanent ex hibits

+6. Amount of new space devoted to temporary ex hibits

+7. Amount of new space devoted to other function 15

+C. Costs and Financing 1

+1. Initial cost estimate for project S

+2. Project budget at the time of initial board approve S

+3. Proportion of amount cash-in-hand by the time of

+Proportion of amount secured in loans by the tin Current annual operating budget S project appro ovai [76

+6. Final cost of land for project s OR IF ALREADY OWNED THE LAND CHECK HERE

+7. Final cost of construction for project S

+8. Percent of current budget to finance debt associa ted with project %

+Proportion of fi source for funds from this

+Source of Funds Project cost Annual

+operating budget

+Foundation grants % %

+79 70

+Large individual gifts % %

+Small individual gifts % %

+Corporate contributions % %

+Local government funds % %

+State government funds % %

+Federal government funds % %

+Revenues (ticket sales, memberships, etc.) % %

+Endowment % %

+Unrelated business income % %

+In-kind donations % 70

+Other, please specify: 70 70

+% %

+TOTAL 100% 100%